| Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 ▣ "Truly, truly" See full note at John 1:51.

 13:26 "the one for whom I shall dip the morsel and give it to him" This was a sign of honor (cf. Ruth 2:14).
-Judas was reclining on Jesus' left side, which was also the place of honor.
+Judas may have been reclining on Jesus' left side, which was also the place of honor.
 Jesus was still trying to reach Judas!

-The morsel was a dish of bitter herbs and sauce.
+The morsel was the dish of bitter herbs and sauce which was a cricial part of the Seder meal.
 The Mark parallel (14:20) states "with me."
-This is an eyewitness detail confusion.
+This is an eyewitness detail.

 SPECIAL TOPIC: PASSOVER (order of service)